Advanced GPS+ This tool requires a Pro license

-Note: Global Mapper Mobile on iOS has been whitelisted by the following GPS vendors: Bad Elf, Dual, EOS, Juniper, Geneq, and Juniper.
-Please contact email@example.com any questions.
+Note: Global Mapper Mobile for Android has been tested with the following GPS vendors: Bad Elf, Dual, EOS, Juniper, Geneq, and Garmin GLO.
+Please contact firstname.lastname@example.org with any questions.

 Using a bluetooth connected external GPS device with Global Mapper Mobile requires a companion app for the GPS device to be installed on your mobile device.
 The appropriate companion app is most likely produced by the GPS unit's vendor, refer to the device's manual to determine the specific app to download.

 In order to use an external GPS device in Global Mapper Mobile on Android, the device must be set to Developer Mode with Allow Mock Locations enabled.
 This allows the external GPS to take over the location service and be visible to Global Mapper Mobile.

 Follow these steps the make the GPS device location accessible to the Global Mapper Mobile app.

 - Enable Mock Locations for your Android Device in Settings > Developer Options > Allow Mock Locations.
 The location of this setting may vary for your particular mobile device.

 - Ensure the GPS device is on and in bluetooth pairing mode.

 - On your Android device, select Settings > Bluetooth and find your device listed under Available Devices.